guangyu-he/py_executer/README.md

    ```sh
    cargo build --release
    ```
 4. (Optional) Install [uv](https://github.com/astral-sh/uv) if not already present.
-The tool will attempt to install it if missing.
+The tool will give a hint to install it if uv is essential to be called.

 ## Usage